mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 In this step, the `NCCL` interface `ncclCommInitRank` is called, which blocks until all processes agree.
 So if a process doesn't call `ncclCommInitRank`, it will cause the process to block.
 We have reported this issue to the `NCCL` community, and the community developers are designing a solution.
 The latest version has not been fixed, see [issue link](https://github.com/NVIDIA/nccl/issues/593#issuecomment-965939279).
-Solution: Manually `kill` the training process.
-According to the error log, set the correct card number, and then restart the training task.
+Solution: Manually `kill` the training process and then restart the training task.

 <br/>